 Gathering a Case History

 Through ethnographic interviews, SLPs and audiologists can develop an understanding of the client's and the family's perceptions, views, desires, and expectations.
-In "Asking the Right Questions in the Right Ways: Strategies for Ethnographic Interviewing," Carol Westby, Angela Burda, and Zarin Mehta describe ethnographic interviewing and provide some tips:
+In The ASHA Leader article "Asking the Right Questions in the Right Ways: Strategies for Ethnographic Interviewing," Carol Westby, Angela Burda, and Zarin Mehta describe ethnographic interviewing and provide some tips: